niko1499/Lidar_Utility/README.md

 - **msgSubscriber:** sets a topic to subscribe to for listening to custom messages that are defined in lidar_utility_msgs.
 Not all nodes have this parameter.

-to set a parameter at launch include the argument: ```parameter_name:="your_setting"``` to set a parameter in a launch file see this [ROS documentation](http://wiki.ros.org/roslaunch/) or se master.launch for examples.
+to set a parameter at launch include the argument: ```parameter_name:="your_setting"``` to set a parameter in a launch file see this [ROS documentation](http://wiki.ros.org/roslaunch/) or see master.launch for examples.